Amitie10g/WebArchiveBOT/README.md

 ## Running in Windows

-To run the backend script in Windows, create a batch script to execute php-cli (or hhvm) calling the script:
+To run the backend script in Windows, create a batch script to execute php-cli calling the script:

     @echo off
-    php WebArchiveBOT.sh
+    php main.php

 ## License